-Alternatively you can book in a one or two hour legal advice package, which importantly, include a written report of that advice.
+Alternatively, you can book in a one or two-hour legal advice package, which importantly, includes a written report of that advice.
 These can be used any time during the mediation process, or even if you are not attending mediating.
 The two-hour package does not have to be taken at one time, so you can use it before and after the mediation for example.

 If mediation does not work, most people would have five options:

 - Do nothing